LunaCelestine/ProceduralGenerationVR/README.md

 #### Future Updates

-In future updates the player will be able to create and destroy blcoks on the map in order to build structures.
+In future updates the player will be able to create and destroy blocks on the map in order to build structures.
 The player will also be able to jump using the buttons on the motion controllers.
 Alternate terrain generation algorithms might also be explored, including 3-dimensional noise algorithms.